wesley-dean-flexion/handbook/_pages/travel-leave/leave.md

 * Authorized absence without charge to leave or pay
 * Must be officially requested to serve in a judicial proceeding to which the Federal, a state, or local government is party
-* Requests for time off due to jury duty can now be made in [HR Links](https://corporateapps.gsa.gov/hr-links/); this option was not previously available in Aloha.
+* Requests for time off due to jury duty can be made in [HR Links](https://corporateapps.gsa.gov/hr-links/).

 ## Religious observance